Good Medicine - Medical School III - Cover

 On the plus side, Kylie’s promise to return the favor meant I had someone who could cover for me if my psych shift schedule created a conflict with my band schedule.
 Overall, it was a net win, as I could visit Saint George to see Angie, and go to church in Columbus on Sundays, though I’d have to work out time to get enough sleep.

 In the end, my biggest concern was time with Rachel, but I could manage, and it would only be for a month.
 It was a preview of things to come, though, and a warning sign for August when Lara would no longer be available.
-I’d be able to make use of the hospital daycare, though a shift schedule such as the one I just traded for wouldn’t allow that as it was only available from 6:00am to 6:00pm.
+I’d be able to make use of the hospital daycare, though a shift schedule such as the one for which I just traded wouldn’t allow that as it was only available from 6:00am to 6:00pm.

 I finished the updates and slipped the daybook back into the pocket of my medical coat.
 Instead of picking up the medical journal, I got up and went to the cafeteria to get tea, then went back to Pediatrics and sat in the lounge to contemplate the conversation I’d had with Lara.
 It had, I felt, given me the parameters to actually make a decision when the time came.